Walter P. Reuther Library Curriculum

 Evaluation and Assessment Rubrics

-2- Students constructed a question(s) that lends itself to readily available
+2- Students constructed a question(s) that lends itself to readily availabl

 4- Students gather information from a variety of quality electronic and print sources.
 Sources are relevant, balanced and include critical readings relating to the thesis or problem.
 Primary and secondary sources were included.